metakitchen/draffle/README.md

 # dRaffle

-dRaffle is a decentralized raffle protocol on Solana, which creates the necessary technical foundation to the dRaffle Luck Club. dRaffle is the first of its kind open-source transparent system to allow raffling of any token, in any amount, any mint, unlimited number of participants or number of prizes.
+dRaffle is a decentralized raffle protocol on Solana, which creates the necessary technical foundation to the metaKitchen. dRaffle is the first of its kind open-source transparent system to allow raffling of any token, in any amount, any mint, unlimited number of participants or number of prizes.

 [dRaffle dApp](https://www.draffle.io/)